sciencehistory/scihist_digicoll/README.md

 * `./bin/rake scihist:solr:delete_orphans` deletes things from Solr that no longer exist in the db.
 Ordinarily not required, but if things somehow get out of sync.
 * `./bin/rake scihist:solr:delete_all` Meant for development/test only, deletes all documents from Solr.

+You can run these tasks on a remote deploy environment (will actually run on server identified with capistrano "jobs" role) using capistrano, eg:

+    bundle exec cap staging invoke:rake TASK="scihist:solr:reindex scihist:solr:delete_orphans"

+So no need to actually `ssh` to production environment to trigger a reindex or cleanup.
+When executing via cap, the "progress bar" is a bit wonky (and not a bar), but it works.

 ### Dev/test solr

 We use [solr_wrapper](https://github.com/cbeer/solr_wrapper) to conveniently install and run a Solr for development and tests.
 (In production, the host environment provides the solr, but ansible is set up to use our solr core configuration in ./solr/config the same as solr_wrapper does in dev/test).